 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1991 (see Appendix C, amendment 386).
+Amended effective November 1, 1991 (see Appendix C, amendment 386); November 1, 1993 (see Appendix C, amendment 475).

 §5H1.2.
 Education and Vocational Skills (Policy Statement)

 Education and vocational skills are not ordinarily relevant in determining whether a sentence should be outside the applicable guideline range, but the extent to which a defendant may have misused special training or education to facilitate criminal activity is an express guideline factor.
 See §3B1.3 (Abuse of Position of Trust or Use of Special Skill).